EliahKagan/weighted-intervals/BUGS.md

 the Python code is in a single module.
 The reason is that, in the web version, the way I&rsquo;m loading the Python code into the WebAssembly CPython interpreter provided by Pyodide runs it in the calling module.
-With multiple modules, this situation would be confusion, even if there were no name clashes.
+With multiple modules, this situation would be confusing, even if there were no name clashes.

 This can be fixed, though I&rsquo;m hoping there&rsquo;s an alternative to making a wheel and shipping it in the repository (and making sure to recreate it every time there is a change).
 I&rsquo;m willing to do that if necessary.

 It&rsquo;s not that the single `.py` file is excessively long at this time.
-Rather, having it all in one module makes it harder to identify, and to just read, the code for the algorithm, which I consider undesirable.
+Rather, having it all in one module may make it harder to find and read the code for the algorithm.

 ## Missing Features

 ### Variations on the algorithm should be supported.

 The user should be able to specify the algorithm used for the topological sort.
-This can affect which solutions is found, when there is more than one optimal subset.
+This can affect which solution is found, when there is more than one optimal subset.

 Currently, I&rsquo;m using [Kahn&rsquo;s